Film: Three Kings

 - Non-Indicative Name: As per Meaningful Name, the "Three Kings" in question are not the lead characters, of whom there are four.

 - Not So Different: During the interrogation/torture sequence, Saïd talks about how he only joined the army to provide for his wife and child.
 This visibly shakes Troy, who joined the Army Reserve for the extra cash to support his family.
+He also tells Troy about what happened to his family, and tells him to imagine his wife at home if they were suddenly hit by a bomb.
+After he's rescued, Troy is given a handgun to take some vengeance on his torturer.
+However, he instead just shoots into the wall nearby, showing that he's realized the pain and suffering Saïd went through in his life.

 - Southern-Fried Private: Conrad Vig.
 For one, he's easily the dumbest of the four, he calls Iraqis "dune coons", and he repeatedly threatens to shoot Iraqi prisoners whenever dealing with them.